Muskan2307/TicTacToe/readme.txt

         // To help compTurn in deciding the optimal move with the help of implementation of minimax algorithm private static int minimax(char[][] playBoard, boolean isMaximising)

-Submission and running:-
-I am submitting the file as a targzipped archive with 2020CSB1000.tar and the java file as TicTacToe.java and class file as TicTacToe.class.
-I am following the same convention and file names as instructed so you can run it in any way i.e. through command line argument or any other way you want it should run.